Your goal is to code a bot that faces the built-in AI. The challenge is to destroy the Dire’s Ancient as fast as possible!

-Heroes can buy items in the shops with gold.
+Heroes can buy items from the shops with gold, in-person or by means of the courier.
 Per team, there is a base shop close to each Ancient, and a secret shop in the Jungle.
 Buying and equipping items is as important (if not more) than levelling up and upgrading, hence the importance of delivering the KILLING BLOW and DENYING.

 When killed, heroes lose the gold they obtained from killed creeps and enemy heroes (unreliable gold).
 Getting killed makes heroes lose gold and stay out of the game for a while, hence the importance of not getting killed.